data-gymnasia/courses/content/epidemic-modeling/content.md

     figure
       img(src="images/histogram-final-recovered.svg" width="60%")
-      p.caption.md Figure 2.2
+      p.caption.md Figure 2.2.
+The proportion of the population that the infection spreads to is almost always around either 60% or 0%.

 [Continue](btn:next)

 ---
 > id: step-introducing-R0

 The value $\lambda = np$ is called the **basic reproductive number**.
-This is the value known in the literature and in the news as $R\_0$ (pronounced "R-naught"), and it represents the expected number of susceptible individuals each infectious person transmits to on a given *early* time step, when the number of susceptible individuals is nearly the whole population.
-More generally, if the the time $t$ is not necessarily early on, then the expected number of usceptible individuals each infectious person transmits to is called $R\_t$.
+This is the value known in the literature (and in the news!) as $R\_0$ (pronounced "R-naught"), and it represents the expected number of susceptible individuals each infectious person transmits to on a given *early* time step, when the number of susceptible individuals is nearly the whole population.
+More generally, if we want to talk about a time $t$ is not necessarily early on, then the expected number of susceptible individuals each infectious person transmits to is called $R\_t$.

 In the context of this model, we calculated the value of $R_t$ to be $pS_t$, where $S_t$ is the number of susceptible individuals at time $t$.